Suspect in custody following hourslong police standoff in Boston

 Video from the scene showed several police cruisers, armored vehicles, and ambulances parked in the neighborhood throughout the duration of the standoff.

+“His mother died; his brother died.
+So, you know, that probably took a toll on him,” said his father, Ernest Jones.
+“My son’s a good guy.
+You know, he’s just going through problems, you know?
+He needs a little bit of help.”

-The suspect was transported by ambulance to an area hospital for evaluation just after 5 p.m.
+The suspect was transported by ambulance to an area hospital with non-life-threatening injuries and for evaluation just after 5 p.m.

 There were no additional details immediately available.